Follow @scope_views

 Costs and Payment

-Before you commit, you will need to figure out what your item will cost in total, incl VAT and duty and for that you need the actual exchange rate you’ll pay (not the fantasy theoretical bank exchange rate).
+Before you commit, you will need to figure out what your item will cost in total, incl VAT and duty.
+You need the actual exchange rate you’ll pay (not the fantasy theoretical bank exchange rate).

 If you shop at Kyoei the easy and default method is PayPal and the charges embedded in the exchange rate don’t seem much worse than Mastercard or Visa.
 You can find the exact exchange rate from PayPal like this: